ajaymatharoo/toronto-bids/README.md

 The Toronto Bids Project is an initiative aimed at promoting transparency and accountability in the procurement process of the Toronto City Council.
 The project involves scraping request for proposal (RFP) documents from the Toronto City Council's procurement tool, SAP Ariba, and making the information publicly accessible through a database.
 The goal is to make the procurement process more accessible to the public even after the due date of the RFPs has passed.

+# Table of Contents
+1. Project Outline
+2. Getting Started
+3. How to Contribute

 # Project Outline

 The project consists of the following main stages: